-If you suffer from chronic obstructive pulmonary disease, also referred to as COPD, every single breath can be a struggle.
+If you suffer from chronic obstructive pulmonary disease (COPD), every breath can be a struggle.
 COPD is a serious health condition that narrows airways and makes it very difficult to breathe.
 Over time, it can get worse.
 Once there is damage to the lungs, it can’t be corrected.

-You could also have other conditions that co-exist with your COPD.
-These can include depression, sleep apnea, lung cancer, asthma and even diabetes.
-A sudden illness, such as pneumonia or the flu, can also become serious for people with COPD.
-Your doctor will have to monitor the medicine you take for all your conditions to make sure they do not cause your COPD or any of the other health problems, to become worse.
+Even more challenging, many people with COPD struggle with other health conditions too.
+Depression, sleep apnea, lung cancer, asthma and diabetes can be complications for COPD sufferers.
+Sometimes, a sudden illness, such as pneumonia or the flu, can quickly become serious for people with COPD.
+Your doctor will have to monitor all the medicines you take to make sure they don’t make your COPD or other health problems worse.

 Smoking is the main cause of COPD.
-If you quit smoking, it can help prevent complications that smoking will cause, and help slow down the progress of the disease.
+If you quit smoking, it can help prevent complications and slow its progress.

-If you are a smoker, and find you are having a hard time breathing, you should talk with your doctor.
-Your doctor may need to screen you for COPD.
-Also talk to your doctor about programs and products that can help you quit smoking.
+If you’re a smoker and have a hard time breathing, talk with your doctor about screening for COPD.
+Your care provider can also recommend programs and products to help you quit smoking.

 Other causes of COPD include:

 Try to avoid these irritants.
-For example, if your home is being painted or sprayed for insects, have it done while you are away for a while.
+For example, if your home is being painted or sprayed for insects, have it done while you are away.
 Keep your windows closed and stay indoors when pollen counts or ozone rates are high.

-Follow your treatments for COPD exactly as your doctor orders.
-It can help you breathe easier, stay more active, and avoid or manage severe symptoms.
-Talk with your doctor about whether and when you should get flu and pneumonia shots.
-These vaccines can lower your chances of getting these illnesses.
+Follow your treatments for COPD exactly as your doctor directs.
+It can help you breathe easier, stay more active and avoid severe symptoms.
+Ask your doctor about getting flu and pneumonia shots.
 Both are major health risks for people who have COPD.

-Call your doctor if you notice that your symptoms are worse or if you have signs of an infection, such as a fever.
-Your doctor may change or adjust your treatments to relieve and treat symptoms.
+Call your doctor if your symptoms grow worse, or if you have any signs of an infection, such as a fever.

-Probably the two most important things you can do if you have COPD are to quit smoking and get ongoing medical care.
+If you have COPD, two of the most important things you can do are to quit smoking and get ongoing medical care.
 Being under the care of a doctor who can track your illness will set you up for success in managing your COPD.
-Quit smoking now, and find a PCP who can help to monitor your health!
+Quit smoking and find a PCP who can help to monitor your health.